SapInnovation/docker-elk/README.md

 Logspout is a log router for Docker containers that runs inside Docker.
 It attaches to all containers on a host, then routes their logs wherever you want.
 It also has an extensible module system.

 Add below configuration to your docker-stack.yml to enable logspout.
-Please note that we will use Logspout on all the servers to pass the logs to Logstash.
+Please note that Logspout is being used on all the servers to pass the logs to Logstash.

 ```
-ogspout:
+logspout:
    image: gliderlabs/logspout:latest
    networks:
      - elk